 Studies are interconnected across areas of design, technical and professional and research and theory.

 Cross level studio units allow you to select from multiple theoretical options that build on the School's diverse research hubs.
-'Teaching Practice' studio tutorials locate students in a real professional practice environment with an architectural firm.
-There's also specialist tuition in technology support studios.
+We have a number of highly experienced visiting tutors and critics from a wide range of local , national and international architectural practices that work with our students on a regular basis There's also specialist in house tuition in technology support within each of our studios.

 Our accreditations allow you to achieve RIBA Part 2 exemption.
 This offers you distinct support when applying for placement in practice.